 R E V I E W S :

-ABC Classic FM interview Natalie as a featured composer, and featured Natalie in November 2018’s ‘AusMusic Month’, and “We Won’t...” was used in the broadcasting’s imaging throughout the month of November.
+In 2018, Nicolas was a selected composer for the National Gondwana School where she studied with Antony Pitts, director of the Song Company; that same year, the Muses Trio premiered her piece ‘Afflatus’ in multiple concerts in an Australian east coast tour for International Women’s Day.
+ABC Classic FM interviewed Natalie as a featured composer, and featured Natalie in November 2018’s ‘AusMusic Month’, where “We Won’t Let You Down” was used in the broadcasting’s imaging throughout the month of November.